Artist History

 Hanko Tomorrow

 Despite concerns that the Hanko may become obsolete as banks increasingly accept handwritten signatures and digital verification methods, the Japanese Hanko remains popular.
-Critics argue that the Hanko is part of an outdates system.
-However, its enduring presence-and its likely continuation into the future-stems from its deep integration into Japanese culture.
-To date, Hanko are used during pivotal life events such as submitting marriage certificates, registering births, purchasing vehicles, buying houses, and even certifying death certificates.
-Consequently, Hanko are becoming increasingly popular as gifts for weddings, the coming of age day, and other significant celebrations.
+Critics argue that the Hanko is part of an outdated system.
+However, its enduring presence — and its likely continuation — stems from its deep integration into Japanese culture.
+Today, Hanko are used during pivotal life events such as submitting marriage certificates, registering births, purchasing vehicles, buying houses, and even certifying death certificates.
+Consequently, Hanko are becoming increasingly popular as gifts for weddings, the Coming of Age Day, and other significant celebrations.
 Given its association with major life milestones in Japan, the Hanko is unlikely to disappear anytime soon.

 Kamakura Hanko Craftsmanship

-Originally established in 1951 in the Kansai region by Satoshi Tsukino, Kamakura Hanko is now run by Third Generation Owner Mitsuhiro Tsukino.
-Passionate about preserving and sharing Hanko Culture, Mitsuhiro carves custom Hanko by hand, just five minutes away from Kamakura Station.
-Kamakura Hanko procures its HANKO Stamps directly from a partner in Yamanashi Prefecture, the largest producer of Hanko stock in the country, and offers over 30 types of high quality materials ranging from stone to horn and wood.
-Additionally, the store features a selection of over 100 Hanko cases crafted by Yamanashi artisans, providing designs that suit nearly any style.
+Originally established in 1951 in the Kansai region (western Japan) by Satoshi Tsukino, Kamakura Hanko is now run by Third Generation Owner Mitsuhiro Tsukino.
+Passionate about preserving and sharing hanko culture, Mitsuhiro carves custom Hanko by hand, just five minutes away from Kamakura Station.
+Kamakura Hanko sources its materials directly from a trusted partner in Yamanashi Prefecture, the largest producer of Hanko stock in the country, and offers over 30 types of high-quality materials ranging from stone to horn and wood.
+Additionally, the store features a selection of over 100 Hanko cases crafted by Yamanashi artisans, providing designs that complement every taste and occasion.

 OUR PRIDE

-Kamakura hanko is one of the most trusted hanko rands in Japan
+Kamakura Hanko is one of the most trusted Hanko brands in Japan.

 01